jonekaa/caraka-id/README.md

     <img src="images/model_sunda_summary.png" alt="sunda_summary" width="33%" />
     <img src="images/model_lampung_summary.png" alt="lampung-summary" width="33%" />
 </div>

 <p align="justify">
-The project focuses on the development of a machine learning model for detecting characters using MobileNetV2, a popular convolutional neural network architecture.
-In this project, pre-trained weights from ImageNet are utilized, and the last few layers of the model are retrained while keeping the earlier layers' weights frozen.
+The primary focus of this project centers on the development of a machine learning model designed for character detection, leveraging the renowned
+<code>EfficientNetV2B0</code>, convolutional neural network architecture.
+Notably, pre-trained weights sourced from ImageNet form a foundational component of the model's training.
+The retraining process involves selectively updating the last few layers of the network while preserving the weights of the earlier layers.
-To train the model, a combination of Kaggle dataset and additional data collected by the team is used, resulting in a total of 4067 images.
-The dataset is split using a 80:20 ratio for training and validation sets purposely.
+To train the model, a Kaggle and hand-drawn dataset are collected by the team is used, resulting in a total of more than <code>10.000</code> images.
+The dataset is split using a <code>80:20</code> ratio for training and validation sets purposely.
 </p>